 - Symbol Sleuth: Based on contextual clues, visitors guess which symbol represents a certain theme in a work of art.
 Visual and thematic clues in a work of art can help a visitor deduce a symbol’s meaning.

 - Decode Symbols: Visitors guess from a selection of symbols which symbol fits an area that has been blurred from the artwork.
 Visitors learn how symbols can transform the meaning of an artwork.

 Purpose: Explore and learn about an object’s original purpose.

 - Purpose Discovery: Visitors decide how an unfamiliar object was once used by placing it on different parts of a mannequin.
 Through looking at an object closely, a visitor can deduce its use.

-- Now and Then: Visitors guess the modern equivalent of an object from a range of options.
+- What Am I: Visitors guess the modern equivalent of an object from a range of options.
 The modern understanding of an object can differ from its contextual use.

 - Dress Me Up: A variety of wearable objects, from fashion statements and cultural wear to unfamiliar pieces, are on display for visitors to select and wear on their body.
 Visitors realize the functional purpose of unfamiliar objects.

-Composition: The composition experience uncovers the underlying structure that holds an artwork together.
-Fun, intuitive, full-body gestures and gaze tracking games explore the concepts of geometry, all-over, and multiple focus compositions, and provide an entry point into the more nuanced pedagogy of image organization.
+Composition: The composition experience reveals the underlying structure that holds an artwork together.
+Fun, intuitive, full-body gestures and gaze-tracking games explore the concepts of geometry, all-over, and multiple focus compositions, and provide an entry point into the more nuanced pedagogy of image organization.